threefoldtech/info_grid/src/flist/flist_nextcloud_case_study.md

 ## Docker Image Creation

-As we've said previously, we will not explore all the details of creating an FList from scratch.
-This would be done in a subsequent guide.
-For now, we want to take existing codes and work our way from there.
-This is not only quicker, but it is a good way to get to know the ThreeFold's ecosystem and repositories.
+As we've said previously, we will explore the different componenets of the existing Nextcloud FList directory.
+We thus want to check the existing codes and try to understand as much as possible how the different components work together.
+This is also a very good introduction to the ThreeFold ecosystem.

 We will be using the code available on the [ThreeFold Tech's Github page](https://github.com/threefoldtech).
 In our case, we want to explore the repository [tf-images](https://github.com/threefoldtech/tf-images).

 If you go on the subsection [tfgrid3](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3), you can see many different FLists available.
-In our case, we want to deploy the Nextcloud All-in-One Flist.
+In our case, we want to deploy the [Nextcloud All-in-One Flist](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud).

 The Nextcloud FList directory tree looks like this: